Leadership Grants for Voluntary Bar Associations

 - Increase participation, retention and representation in local and specialty Voluntary Bars; and/or

 - Improve diversity in legal education, employment, the judiciary and The Florida Bar.

-The project described in the grant application form and the request for funding must have received approval by the voluntary bar association’s governing board.
+The project described in the grant application and the request for funding must have received approval by the Voluntary Bar Association’s governing board.

 The project for which funds are requested must be educational in nature and open for attendance by Florida Bar members, legal paraprofessionals and Florida law school students.

 Voluntary Bar Associations must provide (1) free full admissions to Bar staff.

 Completed proposals must be submitted by email and received on or before May 1, 2019.
 Applicants will be notified whether programs have been approved for funding by June 1, 2019.
 Opportunities for program funding may be available in the spring if all available grant funding is not committed in this grant application period.
 However, applications are considered on a first-come, first-serve basis, and organizations are encouraged to submit applications in this grant funding cycle.
 The upcoming Florida Bar Convention will be held June 26-29, 2019 in Boca Raton.

 May 1, 2019, is the deadline for current year 2018-2019 funded organizations to have held the programs and complied with all grant funding requirements, including the submission and documented acceptance of the required final report, and be eligible for outstanding diversity program awards.